Manage schema as .fsl files using the Fauna CLI

 └── access-providers.fsl # Access provider definitions

-When you push local .fsl files to Fauna, Fauna retains .fsl filenames and organization.
+When you push .fsl files to Fauna, Fauna retains the filenames and directory organization.
 This lets you later pull the same files.

 Filenames for Dashboard-created schema

-Schema created using the Dashboard are stored in a main.fsl file.
+Schema created using FQL schema methods are stored in the main.fsl file.
 After pulling the file locally, you can reorganize the schema into separate files as desired.

 A project directory includes .fsl files for the project’s database.
-You can use the Fauna CLI to push and pull a project’s .fsl files from Fauna.
+You can use the Fauna CLI to push a project’s .fsl files to Fauna.

 Run a staged schema change